-Our team of experienced divorce attorneys and aides assist our clients with these difficult decisions and help them choose the grounds that are most relevant to their case.
-In the midst of so much emotional upheaval, it can be difficult for the petitioner to face these types of choices.
+Our team of experienced divorce attorneys and aides assists our clients with these difficult decisions and helps them choose the most relevant grounds for their case.
+Amid so much emotional upheaval, it can be difficult for the petitioner to face these choices.
 Our team of considerate attorneys will be there to help see you through these rough times.

 How a Divorce Petition is Filed in St. Louis County

 The formal request for a divorce in St. Louis is known as the petition for dissolution of marriage.
-It is a legal document that simply states that you, the petitioner, would like to terminate your marriage with your spouse, the respondent.
+It is a legal document stating that you, the petitioner, would like to terminate your marriage with your spouse, the respondent.
 The divorce attorney in charge of your case will ensure that it is filed with the correct court.

 After the dissolution of marriage paperwork has been filed with the court, they will serve your spouse, the respondent, with a copy of the petition.
-He or she will be allocated a time frame in which to respond.
+They will be allocated a time frame in which to respond.

-There are any number of issues that arise during divorce proceedings including custody and support of minor children and division of joint properties.
+Several issues arise during divorce proceedings, including Custody and support of minor children and division of joint properties.
 Your divorce attorney will walk you through all of these issues and work to make sure that they are resolved to your satisfaction.

 Minor Children in Divorce Proceedings

-In divorce proceedings that involve custodial rights of minor children, the presiding judge will ask to see a parenting plan before granting the petition.
-The agreement made by both parties regarding the physical custody, visitation, and financial support should be outlined clearly.
-Our firm has helped draft many of these plans and can assist you and your spouse with drafting yours.
-As difficult as these decisions may be, it is in all the parties best interests to come to a reconciliation of these issues on their own.
+In divorce proceedings involving minor children’s custodial rights, the presiding judge will ask to see a parenting plan before granting the petition.
+The agreement made by both parties regarding the physical Custody, visitation, and financial support should be outlined clearly.
+Our firm has prepared many parenting plans, and we can help prepare yours.
+As difficult as these decisions may be, it is in all the party’s best interests to reconcile these issues on their own.
 Otherwise, any unresolved issues will be decided by the presiding judge.

 Divorce with Children:

 Physical Custody is most easily explained as how much time or how many overnights a parent has with their child or children.
-Whether you call it Sole Physical Custody or Joint Physical Custody, the time you have with your child or children will be controlled by the parenting plan.
-It is this parenting plan that will determine whether it’s “your weekend” or not, how many overnights per year you have, etc. When one parent has the majority of custody time with a child or children, the characterization of Sole Physical Custody is applied.
-When the parents each have substantial periods of custody, the term Joint Physical Custody is applied.
+Whether you call it Sole Physical Custody or Joint Physical Custody, the parenting plan will control the time you have with your child or children.
+This parenting plan will determine whether it’s “your weekend” or not, how many overnights per year you have, etc. When one parent has the majority of custody time with a child or children, the characterization of Sole Physical Custody is applied.
+When the parents each have substantial periods of Custody, the term Joint Physical Custody is used.

 Legal Custody is essentially the legal authority to make decisions that affect your child or children regarding medical issues and school issues; others too, but these are the big ones.